paul-rottger/llm-values-pct/README.md

 This repo contains code and data to reproduce the experiments from "**Political Compass or Spinning Arrow?
 Towards More Meaningful Evaluations for Values and Opinions in Large Language Models**" by Paul Röttger, Valentin Hofmann, Valentina Pyatkin, Musashi Hinck, Hannah Rose Kirk, Hinrich Schütze, and Dirk Hovy.

-For details, please refer to the paper (Link TBU).
+For details, please refer to our ACL paper [here](https://aclanthology.org/2024.acl-long.816/).

 ### Repo Structure
 ```